 Bechamel sauce is used in a variety of different dishes.
-It can be used as a white sauce for dishes such as chicken pot pie, macaroni, and cheese, cauliflower cheese, or fish pie.
+It can be used as a white sauce for chicken pot pie, macaroni, cheese, cauliflower, or fish pie.

 It can also be used as a sauce for lasagna, cannelloni, and other pasta dishes.
-Bechamel sauce can also be used as a base for cheese sauces, such as Mornay sauce.
+Bechamel sauce, such as Mornay sauce, can also be used as a base for cheese sauces.

 - 1/4 cup butter